SolaKabuta/portfolio_v4/README.md

 This portfolio website is still under development, but it will eventually include:

-- Descriptions of my skills and experience
-- Showcases of my web development projects
+- Showcases my web development projects
-- Links to my social media profiles and contact information
+- Showcase my photography skills

 I'm using NextJS to create a dynamic and interactive user experience.